IoTSecureTunneling

 public struct IoTSecureTunneling: AWSService

-AWS IoT Secure Tunnling enables you to create remote connections to devices deployed in the field.
+IoT Secure Tunneling creates remote connections to devices deployed in the field.

-For more information about how AWS IoT Secure Tunneling works, see AWS IoT Secure Tunneling.
+For more information about how IoT Secure Tunneling works, see IoT Secure Tunneling.

 Inheritance